 Some medicines may be harmful to anyone for whom they are not prescribed.
-Where a school agrees to administer this type of medicine, it will be kept in a locked cupboard in the Staff Room.
+Where a school agrees to administer this type of medicine, it will be stored under the supervision of the Class Teacher.

 Pupil's Health Care Plan

 When a parent requests medication to be administered long term to a pupil at school, the school will discuss the pupil's condition with the parent and the implications of the pupil's medical condition with the appropriate staff and where necessary draw up a Health Care Plan, i.e.: